Zqadiri/cub3d/README.md

 ## Sprites :

 The technique used to draw the sprites is totally different from the raycasting technique.
-We have to do the projection only in 2D, and some extra techniques to combine it with raycasting are used.
+We have to do the projection only in 2D, and some extra techniques to combine it with the actual raycasting .
+Here we use 2D pictures always facing to you to represent sprites (so they're easy to draw and require a single picture), but that become smaller if they're further away.

-Drawing the sprites is done after the walls and floor are already drawn.
+Drawing the sprites is done after the walls are already drawn.
 Here are the steps used to draw the sprites:

 *  While raycasting the walls, store the perpendicular distance of each vertical stripe in a 1D Buffer .